zardosht/Advanced_Lane_Finding_SDCP2/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the second code cell of the IPython notebook located in `./P2_Advanced_Lane_Finding.ipynb` (or in lines 105 through 178 of the file `P2_Advanced_Lane_Finding.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+The function `get_objpts(pattern_size)` generates the 3D object points for a given pattern size.
+The pattern size is a tuple (nx, ny) for the number of corners in a chessboard calibration image pattern.

+The `camera_calibration()` function gets a list of paths of calibration images and the pattern size.
+For each calibration image, it finds the chessboard corners using `cv2.findChessboardCorners()` function of OpenCV.
+If detection of chessboard corners is successful, the detected corners are added to the `img_points` list.
+For each image, a set of generated object points is also added to the `obj_points` list.
+After all calibration images are processed, the `cv2.calibrateCamera()` function of OpenCV is called with the image and object points to obtain the camera matrix and distortion coefficients.

+The camera calibration step is only performed once at the beginning of the project.
+If it fails, the execution is stoped with a `RuntimeException`.

+The function `correct_distortion()` gets a distorted image and the distortion coefficients and returns the undistorted image.
+An example of the undistorted calibration image is given below.

 ![alt text][image1]